Financialization: Specific academic approaches

 Jean Cushen explores how the workplace outcomes associated with financialization render employees insecure and angry.

 Roots

 In the American experience, increased financialization occurred concomitant with the rise of neoliberalism and the free-market doctrines of Milton Friedman and the Chicago School of Economics in the late twentieth century.
 Various academic economists of that period worked out ideological and theoretical rationalizations and analytical approaches to facilitate the increased deregulation of financial systems and banking.

-In a 1998 article, Michael Hudson discussed previous economists who saw the problems that result from financialization.
+In a 1998 article, Michael Hudson discussed previous economists who saw the problems that resulted from financialization.
 Problems were identified by John A. Hobson (financialization enabled Britain's imperialism), Thorstein Veblen (it acts in opposition to rational engineers), Herbert Somerton Foxwell (Britain was not using finance for industry as well as Europe), and Rudolf Hilferding (Germany was surpassing Britain and the United States in banking that supports industry).